raspberrypilearning/build-a-webpage/en/step_7.md

 [[[web-coolest-projects]]]

-Or, you can explore our [other web projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=html-css-javascript) and try them out.
+You can also explore our [other web projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=html-css-javascript) and try them out.